Matewan (film): Plot

-Lively tries to drive a wedge between Kenehan and the miners by convincing a young widow, Bridey Mae Tolliver, to falsely accuse Kenehan of sexual assault, and he plants a letter which makes Kenehan appear to be the infiltrator, leading the miners to plot to kill Kenehan.
+Lively tries to drive a wedge between Kenehan and the miners by convincing a young widow, Bridey Mae Tolliver, to falsely accuse Kenehan of sexual assault.
+Lively also plants a letter that makes Kenehan appear to be the infiltrator, leading the miners to plot to kill Kenehan.
 Danny overhears Hickey and Griggs talking about the scheme and is discovered and threatened by Hickey.
 That night, while preaching at the Freewill church, Danny relates a parable about Joseph that convinces the miners that they have been deceived by a false story, taking advantage of the now-inebriated detectives.
 Lively silently slips out of the back of the church while a miner runs to the camp to stop Few Clothes from killing Kenehan.
 Meanwhile, Sephus has made his way back to town and informed the others of Lively's betrayal, furiously burning down his restaurant.
 Lively flees town by swimming across the Tug Fork River.

-Later, while Danny and his friend Hillard Elkins are stealing coal from the mine, they are confronted by the detectives.
+Later, while stealing coal from the mine, Danny and his friend Hillard Elkins are confronted by the detectives.
 Danny hides, while Elkins is tortured for information.
 He provides five names, and is killed by Griggs anyway.
-Lively mentions that the men he has named died in the mines years ago, and muses that the death of a young boy will complicate things.
+Lively reveals that the men he named died in a mine accident years before and muses that the death of a young boy will complicate things.

-The situation between the Baldwin–Felts men and Chief Hatfield reaches a boiling point with the arrival of reinforcements with orders to carry out the evictions.
+The situation between the Baldwin-Felts men and Chief Hatfield reaches a boiling point with the arrival of reinforcements with orders to carry out the evictions.
 The mayor tries to negotiate as Kenehan comes running to try to stop the fight.
-The sudden movement sets off a climactic gunfight between the exposed mercenaries and the armed townspeople firing from barricades and rooftops.
+The sudden movement sets off a gunfight between the exposed mercenaries and the armed townspeople firing from barricades and rooftops.
 Hatfield shoots two men and survives the battle, but Kenehan is killed and the mayor is shot in the stomach.
-Griggs is brought down, while Hickey escapes to Elma Radnor's boarding house, where he is shot and killed by Elma Radnor.
-Seven Baldwin–Felts men and two townspeople are ultimately killed.
+Griggs is brought down, while Hickey escapes to Elma Radnor's boarding house, where he is shot and killed by her.
+Seven Baldwin-Felts men and two townspeople are ultimately killed.

-In the epilogue, the narrator (revealed to be an elderly Danny recalling those days in "Bloody Mingo") recounts that Mayor Testerman succumbed to his wounds and the mayor's wife married Chief Sid Hatfield.
-But Hatfield was later gunned down in broad daylight on the steps of the McDowell County Courthouse in Welch, with Lively stepping up to deliver the coup de grâce.
-He recalls the event as the start of the Great Coalfield War.
+Mayor Testerman later succumbs to his wounds and the mayor's wife eventually marries Chief Sid Hatfield.
+Hatfield is later gunned down in broad daylight on the steps of the McDowell County Courthouse in Welch, with Lively stepping up to deliver the coup de grâce.
+This event is the start of the Great Coalfield War.